 Hey there!
 I’m Marilyn, and I can’t tell you how happy I am that you’ve stopped by.

 If you were here in person, I’d give you a big hug.
-So, the beautiful girl with the tape over her mouth is my daughter, Rebecca.
+So, the beautiful girl kissing my cheek is my daughter, Rebecca.

 She’s going to introduce herself in a minute (age before beauty), so stick around.

-I’m going to share some very personal, and, to be perfectly honest, embarrassing things about my own journey right after a brief bio, so keep reading.
+Right after a brief bio, I’m going to share some very personal, and, to be perfectly honest, embarrassing things about how I hoped for a miscarriage when I realized I was pregnant with Rebecca.

 I’ve had a few names in my life.